-- New Brunswick was one of only two provinces to have an agricultural labour surplus in 2014.
-However, farmers were still unable to fill 400 jobs, equivalent to 5% of the total workforce required.
-This could have been the result of a lack of workers with the right skills or a lack of workers in areas where jobs were available.
-These unfilled jobs cost the sector $7 million.
+New Brunswick was one of only three provinces to have an agricultural labour surplus in 2017.
+However, farmers were still unable to fill 268 jobs, equivalent to 5.1% of the total workforce required.
+This situation could have been caused by a lack of workers with the right skills or a lack of workers in areas where jobs were available.
+These unfilled jobs cost the sector $30 million.

-- Looking to the future, the number of available domestic workers will shrink slightly faster than the province’s need for labour.
+Looking ahead, the number of available domestic workers will shrink slightly faster than the province’s need for labour.
 As a result, New Brunswick is expected to see an increasing shortage of skilled labour that will affect the sector’s profitability and growth.

-- For more information on New Brunswick’s agricultural production trends and labour market challenges, download the fact sheet or full provincial report.
+For more information, download the fact sheet or the full report.